daviddugle/API-CodeQuiz/README.md

 *got the questions to hide when the page loads.
 I plan on having them to call to display block when I start calling the questons.
 *set the document query parameters for the html in js *entire skeleton is set up for the main page.
+*think I started to get the object array figured out.